nathanwatkinsdc/nathanwatkinsdc.github.io/_pages/resume.md

 				<li>Led Data Committee, prototyped an open-source valuation process saving $20k/user/year</li>
 				<li>Presented annual pension fund valuation results to technical and non-technical audiences</li>
 				<li>Created and deployed a suite of efficiency-boosting MS Office add-ins for 20+ users</li>
-				<li>Received a promotion from Actuarial Anlayst to Actuary in 2019</li>
+				<li>Received a promotion from Actuarial Analyst to Actuary in 2019</li>
 			</ul>
         </div>